dlukes/kudlanka/README.md

 option -- extensions always have a way of altering individual routes, but they might not have an option to set a universal URL prefix.
 NOTE: remember to also `Flask(..., static_url_path = k("/static"))`!

-# User registration

-Disabled ATM.
-Users can be added in one of these ways:

-1. GUI: The admin user is able to add new users under *Management*.
-2. CLI: Run `inv --help adduser` from the root of the git repository and follow the instructions.
-3. CLI: Fire up the `mongo [dbname]` shell and add users manually with `db.user.insert({email: "username", password: "password"})`,

-The password will be automatically hashed on first login.

-# Name

-Manuální disambiguace → mandis → mantis religiosa → kudlanka

-# Requirements

-See `bower.json` for client-side and `requirements.txt` for server-side.
-Scripts under `utils/` may have additional dependencies, install as needed.

 # License